Aubrey Lee Price: Where is the Con Investor Now?

 Image Credit: ABC News

 Aubrey Lee Price seemed to have it all: a successful investment firm, a great family, and what appeared to be a bright future.
 However, he disappeared in June 2012, with everyone believing that he had died.
 The investigators later uncovered a pattern of fraud and deceit, ultimately leading to Aubrey’s arrest after faking his death.
 ABC News’ ‘The Con: The Faithful Investor’ focuses on the former banker’s crimes and how he was brought to justice.
-So, let’s find out more about him then, shall we?

 Who is Aubrey Lee Price?

 Aubrey grew up in Georgia and was active all the time, playing tennis and fishing with his brother.
 In 1987, his attention turned to the church, and he later got a bachelor’s degree in ministry.
 Aubrey met his wife, Rebekah, in Georgia and went on to become a pastor at a local church.
-But over time, he became interested in investments and started researching market trends.
+However, over time, he became interested in investments and started researching market trends.
 Aubrey worked for a brokerage firm in 2000 and later set up his investment firm, PFG.

 Aubrey’s firm was worth millions, and his family eventually settled in Bradenton, Florida.
 In December 2010, PFGBI, a subsidiary of his company, bought the majority of MB&T Bank in Ailey, Georgia, for about $10 million.
 Furthermore, local investors pitched in $4 million more because they believed in Aubrey, so he then took over the investment plan for the $14 million.